transloadit/TransloaditKit/README.md

 ### Building

 The SDK is written in Objective-C for both iOS and MacOS.

 ### Releasing

 Releasing a new version to CocoaPods can be done via CocoaPods Trunk:

 - Bump the version inside the `Transloadit.podspec`
 - Save a release commit with the updated version in Git
 - Push a tag to Github
 - Publish to Cocoapods with Trunk

 ### To Do

-- update examples
 -  bridge TUSKit networking
 - websockets
-- ~remove Arcane dependency~

 ## Dependencies